 - The first four lines of this program define the basic hardware environment.
-The chip being used is the PIC16F877A, running at 20MHz with the ICD debugger. - The #define is used to enhance readability by referring to GREEN\LED in the program instead of PIN\A5. - The "while (TRUE)" is a simple way to create a loop that never stops. - Note that the "output\low" turns the LED on because the other end of the LED is +5V.
+The chip being used is the dsPIC30F4012, running at 20MHz with the ICD debugger. - The #define is used to enhance readability by referring to GREEN\LED in the program instead of PIN\B2. - The "while (TRUE)" is a simple way to create a loop that never stops. - Note that the "output\low" turns the LED on because the other end of the LED is +5V.
 This is done because the chip can tolerate more current when a pin is low than when it is high. - The "delay\ms(1000)" is a one second delay (1000 milliseconds).

 - Connect the ICD to the Prototyping board using the modular cable, and connect the ICD to the PC.
-Power up the Prototyping board. - ☐ Click Debug>Enable Debugger and wait for the program to load. - If you are using the ICD-U40 and the debugger cannot communicate to the ICD unit go to the debug configure tab and make sure ICD-USB from the list box is selected. - ☐ Click the green go icon: - ☐ Expect the debugger window status block to turn yellow indicating the program is running. - ☐ The green LED on the Prototyping board should be flashing.
-One second on and one second off. - ☐ The program can be stopped by clicking on the stop icon: [6]
+Power up the Prototyping board. - ☐ If you are using the ICD-U40 and the debugger cannot communicate to the ICD unit go to the debug configure tab and make sure ICD-USB from the list box is selected. - ☐ Click the green go icon: - ☐ Expect the debugger window status block to turn yellow indicating the program is running. - ☐ The green LED on the Prototyping board should be flashing.
+One second on and one second off. - The program can be stopped by clicking on the stop icon: [8]

-- A Modify the program to light the green LED for 5 seconds, then the yellow for 1 second and the red for 5 seconds. - B Add to the program a #define macro called "delay\seconds" so the delay\ms(1000) can be replaced with : delay\seconds(1); and delay\ms(5000) can be: delay\seconds(5);.
+- A Modify the program to light the green LED for 5 seconds, then the yellow for 1 second and the red for 5 seconds. - B Add to the program a #define macro called "delay\ seconds" so the delay ms(1000) can be replaced with : delay\seconds(1); and delay\ms(5000) can be: delay\seconds(5);.